Gug028/alx-system_engineering-devops/0x02-shell_redirections/README.md

 This file replaces all character A and c from input to Z and e respectively 20-hiago
-This file executes a script that removes all letters c and C from input
+This file executes a script that removes all letters c and C from input 21-reverse
+This file executes a script that reverse its input